jspear16/jspear16/APSU_Coursework/README.md

 # APSU-Coursework Overview
 Various projects compiled together from different classes throughout my time at Austin Peay State University.
-This repository serves as a collection of all the projects I deem worthy of sharing with others.
+This directory serves as a collection of all the projects I deem worthy of sharing with others.

-This repository is structured by course, and in each course directory there are various projects.
-Listed below is an overview of this repository.
+This directory is structured by course, and in each course directory there are various projects.
+Listed below is an overview of this directory.

 ## CSCI 2000
-Introduction to Computer Programming using c++
+Introduction to Computer Programming using C++

 This class was focused on teaching the fundamentals of procedural and object-oriented programming.
 In this directory, you will find four projects from my introduction to programming class, each one highlighting different programming concepts.